SStyles93/blog/_posts/2024-02-09-UnrealDynamicShaders.md

 During the last year of bachelor's degree in Game Programming at the SAE-Institute, the students of the Games Programming section had to create a game in collaboration with the Game Art and Audio Engineering sections.
 The purpose of the module was to simulate what was, for some, a first work experience in a professional-like environment.

 For this module I had the opportunity to work as a Graphic Programmer on two game projects made in the Unreal Engine 5.3.
-The project that demanded the most work in terms of shader work was first called "The Project Girl & Kitty".
+The project that demanded the most work in terms of shader creation was first first know as "The Project Girl & Kitty".
 ![]({{ site.baseurl }}/assets/images/ueshaderwork/GK_Map_01.PNG "GK_First_Map"){: width="100%"}
 _Project Girl & Kitty Scene render_

 For both project we had a limited production time, roughly 8 months, with a team of 27 people.
 The tasks I worked on were the following:
+- Project producing
 - Creation of [shaders](https://en.wikipedia.org/wiki/Shader) and functions to replicate a watercolour style
 - Creation of Landscape shaders, [Virtual Texturing](https://docs.unrealengine.com/4.26/en-US/RenderingAndGraphics/VirtualTexturing/)
 - Creation of a stylized water shader
 - Asset integration, colorization, test and review
-- Creation of specific objects shaders and code (Plant Growth, Glowing Outline, Vertex deformation)
+- Creation of specific object's shaders and code (Plant Growth, Glowing Outline, Vertex deformation)
 - Graphic tools for the artists

 In this blogpost, I am going to detail the work done towards the creation of the following interactive shaders: